TeamHG-Memex/scrapy-rotating-proxies/README.rst

   alive proxies all dead proxies are re-checked.
 * ``ROTATING_PROXY_PAGE_RETRY_TIMES`` - a number of times to retry
   downloading a page using a different proxy.
 After this amount of retries failure is considered a page failure, not a proxy failure.
-Default: 15.
+  Think of it this way: every improperly detected ban cost you ``ROTATING_PROXY_PAGE_RETRY_TIMES`` alive proxies.
+Default: 5.
 * ``ROTATING_PROXY_BACKOFF_BASE`` - base backoff time, in seconds.
   Default is 300 (i.e. 5 min).